About MAGIC

 Statistics

-The University of Connecticut Libraries Map and Geographic Information Center - MAGIC, utilizes Google Analytics and Flickr to analyze usage statisitcs for various collections and resources provided by MAGIC.
-The MAGIC Annual Reports include a summary of these statistics by year and included below are yearly and monthly views of usage statistics for MAGIC.
+The UConn Library Map and Geographic Information Center - MAGIC, utilizes Google Analytics and Flickr to analyze usage statisitcs for various collections and resources provided by MAGIC.

 Location